noccela/ncc-cloud-integration-js/README.md

 ES module (Node or Webpack)

--   To make this work in Node, you need to have _"type": "module"_ in _package.json_ or use _.mjs_ extension.
+-   To make this work in Node, you need to have `"type": "module"` in _package.json_ or use _.mjs_ extension.
+-   Works out of the box for Node 13, Node 12 might require `--experimentalModules` flag
 -   https://nodejs.org/api/esm.html

 ```javascript